 Marc Gary, executive vice chancellor and chief operating officer of The Jewish Theological Seminary, comes to JTS from his most recent post as executive vice president and general counsel of Boston's Fidelity Investments, one of the world's largest providers of financial services.
 Recognized for innovative and transformational leadership in his role at Fidelity, Mr. Gary was pivotal in company management as a member of the firm's Executive Committee.
-He helped establish company strategy, set business objectives, and oversaw a legal department of more than 220 professionals.
 He is a former member of the JTS Board of Trustees (2006 to 2012), for which he served as chair of the Strategic Planning Task Force.
-He firmly believes that JTS is the institution best suited to answer the question: what unique contributions will Judaism make to individual lives and the North American community as a whole in the 21st century?

 At age 17, Mr. Gary was already on his way to a life of service and distinction when he became international president of United Synagogue Youth.
 His passion for Conservative Judaism eventually brought an invitation to join the board of directors of United Synagogue of Conservative Judaism, on which he served until 2012.
-Since 1998, he has been one of five lay members of the Rabbinical Assembly's Committee on Jewish Law and Standards.
-Mr. Gary also serves on the boards of Equal Justice Works and the Lawyers' Committee for Civil Rights Under Law.
+From 1998 to 2013, he served as one of five lay members of the Rabbinical Assembly's Committee on Jewish Law and Standards.
+Mr. Gary serves on the National Ramah Commission, the Leadership Conference for Conservative Judaism, and on the boards of MERCAZ and the Lawyers' Committee for Civil Rights Under Law.
 His previous board service has included the Shalom Hartman Institute of North America, American Friends of the Hebrew University, Solomon Schechter Day School of Greater Boston, Weber Jewish Community High School of Atlanta, Corporate Counsel Institute of Georgetown University Law Center, Boston Bar Foundation, and Greater Boston Legal Services.
-He led successful fund-raising campaigns on behalf of several nonprofits, including Atlanta Legal Aid and Greater Boston Legal Services.